Designed for Community

 Elizabeth B. Fletcher served as one of Clarks Summit University’s original full-time professors.
 Though she filled many roles throughout her years at Clarks Summit University, her greatest contribution was in the area of missions.
 Known as a strict but deeply compassionate teacher, Fletcher was loved and respected by her students and fellow faculty members.
 She retired in 1956 after 25 years of service.
 Fletcher Hall is named in her honor.

 A resident director starting in 2018, Erika serves at Clarks Summit University as project manager and writer in the Marketing Department.
-She has also been a community group leader and teaches Journalism here at CSU.
-After graduating in 2004 with her undergraduate degree in Communications-Writing from CSU, she spent over 11 years in the regional magazine industry as a writer and editor.
+She also teaches journalism and communications courses here at CSU.
+After graduating in 2004 with her undergraduate degree in Communications-Writing from CSU, she spent more than a decade in the regional magazine industry as a writer and editor.
 Erika loves sunflowers, gardening, cooking, reading and making lots of lists.
 A lifelong resident of Northeast PA with a rich Italian heritage, Erika’s happy to share tips on what to do locally and where to dine nearby.
 She’s a dedicated fan of the New York Yankees, but her college-sweetheart-turned-husband John roots for the Boston Red Sox.
 Together they have three children.
 God’s given Erika a passion for people.
 She believes everyone has a unique and powerful story to tell, and she loves helping them tell it.

 History of Thomson